kencjohnston/kencjohnston/README.md

     * I use "Just display names"
     * I do NOT require a "Prompt to confirm" when everything is read
 * I consider Slack to be asynchronous.
 If there is a timeline for a request you might have please specificy it.
 For example - "Hey, can you review the Kickoff list prior to the kickoff meeting tomorrow?"

-* I'm a big believer in inbox zero and I process my email, slack and GitLab TODO inbox to zero multiple times a day to keep my focus on my [personal GitLab issue board](https://gitlab.com/groups/gitlab-com/-/boards/1353560?assignee_username=kencjohnston) and [priorities](https://gitlab.com/kencjohnston/README/-/blob/master/Priorities.md).
+#### ToDoist
 * I use ToDoist for short-term tasks and reminders that aren't appropriate for GitLab issues.
-* I strive to strike a balance in [multi-modal communication](https://about.gitlab.com/handbook/communication/#multimodal-communication) between bias for action and providing space for review and contribution.
-That can sometimes result in ignorance or annoyance resulting in low effectiveness.
-Please don't hesitate to call me out if I'm over or under communicating.
-* My dog [Petri](https://about.gitlab.com/company/team-pets/#87-petri) shows up frequently in Zoom calls.
-She's big, and can startle the un-initiated.
-Sometimes I'll leave my camera's view to let her outside.

 ### Teams I Support
 I [support the Product Management team](https://about.gitlab.com/company/team/org-chart/) responsible for the Ops Section stages at GitLab.
 * I strive to provide [Situational Leadership](https://en.wikipedia.org/wiki/Situational_leadership_theory).
 As we work together I might ask you for your level of excitement and comfortability on a task.
 I do that to ascertain what type of leadership I should provide.
 Feel free to jump straight in and say - "Kenny I need telling/selling/participating/delegating support here."
+* I strive to strike a balance in [multi-modal communication](https://about.gitlab.com/handbook/communication/#multimodal-communication) between bias for action and providing space for review and contribution.
+That can sometimes result in ignorance or annoyance resulting in low effectiveness.
+Please don't hesitate to call me out if I'm over or under communicating.
 * One easy way to keep me abreast of your priorities is to send a note in the #product Slack channel once a week and @ mention me.
 * Follow the [GitLab handbook when communicating time-off](https://about.gitlab.com/handbook/paid-time-off/#communicating-your-time-off).
 No other notification or approval is required.
 It's my job as your manager to ensure you have adequate coverage while you take much needed (and deserved) breaks.
 Please create [Coverage Issues](https://about.gitlab.com/handbook/product/product-manager-role/#taking-time-off) for me to ensure you take a break without worrying about a mountain of catchup work.
 * I follow GitLab's [Skip Level](https://about.gitlab.com/handbook/leadership/skip-levels/) 1:1 methodology within my org.
 During these times I will go out of my way to check in on team member well-being in an effort to help all the team members I support practice strong [rest ethic](https://about.gitlab.com/company/culture/all-remote/mental-health/#your-rest-ethic-is-as-important-as-your-work-ethic).